microsoft/qsharp-runtime/src/QirRuntime/README.md

 *NB*: the test script currently doesn't detect build failures, so in case of build failure it will run tests against the previously built binaries.

 All test binaries and their dependencies are copied by the build into *install* folder: `build/[Windows|Linux]/[Debug|Release]/bin` and should be run from there (otherwise the tests might fail to load the shared libraries they depend on).
 On **Linux** `test.py` adds the install folder to LD_LIBRARY_PATH for the duration of the script.
 If you'd like to run the tests directly, add the path for the session manually.
-On WLS it might look like this: `$export LD_LIBRARY_PATH=/mnt/d/repos/llvm-project/qtracer/build/Linux/Debug/bin:${LD_LIBRARY_PATH}`.
+On WSL it might look like this: `$export LD_LIBRARY_PATH=/mnt/d/repos/llvm-project/qtracer/build/Linux/Debug/bin:${LD_LIBRARY_PATH}`.

 The project is using catch2 for all native tests, including QIR. `<test_binary> -help` provides details on how to run a subset of the tests and other options.